Hamzeh-Sadeghi/GSpecDisp/README.md

 GspecDisp can be run on any operation system with Matlab and also its Mapping toolbox.
 It is written based on the new Matlab Graphics which are introduced in Release 2014b.

 # Documentation
+Manual and tutorial of GSpecDisp can be found in the folder called Doc (path is: "./GSpecDisp1.4/Doc").

 # Citation
 If you use this code for your work, please cite one of the following articles:

 1- Sadeghisorkhani, H., Gudmundsson, O., Tryggvason, A., 2017.
 GSpecDisp: a Matlab GUI package for phase-velocity dispersion measurements from ambient-noise correlations, Computers and Geosciences, under review.

 2- Sadeghisorkhani, H., Gudmundsson, Ó., Roberts, R., & Tryggvason, A., 2017.
 Velocity-measurement bias of the ambient noise method due to source directivity: a case study for the Swedish National Seismic Network, Geophysical Journal International, 209(3), 1648–1659, doi: 10.1093/gji/ggx115.